 Senescent cells and senescence-associated biomarkers can be found in various human tissues in vivo associated with both aging and pathology (Paradis et al., 2001; Going et al., 2002; Minamino et al., 2003; Campisi, 2005; Jeyapalan and Sedivy, 2008).
 Interestingly, stress-prone tissues appear to be the most affected.
 For example, fibroblasts cultured from distal lower extremities of patients with venous reflux, which precedes the development of venous ulcers, display characteristics of senescent cells (Mendez et al., 1998).
 Similar results also relate cellular senescence to atherosclerosis (Minamino et al., 2002) and benign prostatic hyperplasia, a common age-related male pathology (Castro et al., 2003).
 One study found that the number of senescent fibroblasts increases exponentially with age in the skin of baboons and senescent cells are >15% of all cells in very old animals (Herbig et al., 2006).
 In the mouse liver, one study estimated that over 20% of hepatocytes were potentially senescent (Panda et al., 2008).
 Senescent cells have been found in other mouse tissues too, though possibly through telomere-independent mechanisms (Wang et al., 2009).
-Markers of cell senescence, such as p16INK4a which is discussed elsewhere, have been found in mouse brain (Molofsky et al., 2006) and pancreas (Krishnamurthy et al., 2006), potentially contributing to age-dependent decline in regeneration.
+Markers of cell senescence, such as p16INK4a which is discussed elsewhere, have been found in mouse brain (Molofsky et al., 2006; Jurk et al., 2012) and pancreas (Krishnamurthy et al., 2006), potentially contributing to age-dependent decline in regeneration.
 A gene expression meta-analysis across mammalian tissues and species found signatures of senescent cells in aged tissues (de Magalhaes et al., 2009b).
 However, one study monitored p16INK4a expression with age in mice and found that, while its expression increases with age, total body p16INK4a expression does not predict overall mortality, raising questions about the role of senescent cells in aging (Burd et al., 2013).